-We are able to perform respiratory endoscopy as well as gastroscopy with our portable system.
+We are able to perform respiratory endoscopy with our portable system as well as gastroscopy at the clinic.
 Using this system we are able to take samples from the respiratory tract and sinuses as well as visualise gastric ulcers in order to offer the best approach in treating the problem.

 There are many different ways of controlling the worm burden in a population.
 Latest studies show that contrary to popular belief, it is beneficial to maintain a low level, healthy worm burden in the population.
 This reduces the risk and ultimately delays the development of resistant worms.

-We recommend checking your horses’ individual worm egg counts twice a year, to ensure that you are not worming unnecessarily and potentially breeding resistant worm populations.
+We recommend checking your horses’ individual worm egg counts three times a year, to ensure that you are not worming unnecessarily and potentially breeding a resistant worm population.
 A fresh dung sample can be handed in for analysis usually with same day results and advice as to whether to worm or not.